uoftcprg/nash-resolve/README.rst

 NashResolve
 ===========

-NashResolve is a Python package for resolving nash equilibrium.
+NashResolve is a Python package for resolving nash equilibrium in tree games.

 License
 -------